TropNNC: Structured Neural Network Compression Using Tropical Geometry: Experiments

 In this experiment, we compress AlexNet and VGG trained on the CIFAR-10 and CIFAR-100 datasets to assess the performance of each compression method.
 Figures \ref{fig:cifar10_alexnet} and \ref{fig:cifar100_alexnet} illustrate the compression of the linear layers of AlexNet on CIFAR-10 and CIFAR-100, respectively.
 Additionally, Figures \ref{fig:cifar10_convcifarvgg} and \ref{fig:cifar100_convcifarvgg} show the compression of VGG's convolutional layers for these datasets.
-For VGG, we applied compression to the fused networks without batch normalization, as we found that ThiNet's performance on the original networks was practically identical to its performance on the fused networks.

-The results indicate that for larger datasets, TropNNC consistently outperforms Neural Path K-means from \citep{misiakos2022neural}.
-Furthermore, it at least matches or even surpasses the performance of ThiNet from \citep{Luo_2017_ICCV} for the compression of linear layers.
+The results indicate that for larger datasets, TropNNC consistently outperforms Neural Path K-means, whose performance approaches that of random pruning.
+Furthermore, it matches or even surpasses the performance of ThiNet for the compression of linear layers.
 These findings highlight the effectiveness of TropNNC in handling more complex and larger-scale data scenarios.
 For the compression of convolutional layers of VGG, TropNNC matches ThiNet.
-For the compression of convolutional layers of VGG, we do not present results for iterative TropNNC because it had almost identical performance to the non-iterative algorithm.